 Answer the questions below and choose your first and second choice from the mentor biographies on the following pages.
-Once you have done that, save this form as a PDF and email it to the department's Undergraduate Coordinator (Dr. Jonathan Eggenschwiler).
-Dr. Eggenschwiler can be reached at jeggensc@uga.edu and will contact you with your assigned mentor.
+Once you have done that, save this form as a PDF and email it to the department's Undergraduate Coordinator (Dr. Rodney Mauricio).
+Dr. Mauricio will contact you with your assigned mentor.